yasaswi799/Student-Management-System-Python/README.md

 ---

 ## **Purpose**
-This project was created to practice **Python programming**, **file handling**, and **data management using CSV files**.
+This project was created to practice **Python programming**, **file handling**, and **data management using CSV file**.
 It demonstrates how to build a small-scale CRUD (Create, Read, Update, Delete) application with persistent storage.

 ---